iAvoe/Object-Oriented-Analysis-Design-Review-8/README.md

 #### Interface Design - Diagrams

-Sketch that shows a general screen layout and design
+Sketch that shows a general screen layout and design is called:
 - Storyboard

 Storyboarding should result in a detailed dialog design.